HeyNitin/Are-you-in-Profit-or-loss/README.md

 # Are-you-in-Profit-or-loss

- Checks whether your stock portfolio is in profit or loss
+This Checks whether your stock portfolio is in profit or loss.

+Try it out!!!